Cetins/sale-tracker-client/README.md

 To run your client you can use ``` npm start``` command from the root of the sale-tracker-client directory.

 I would personally open two seperate terminal windows and run server and client.
 I don't like to clutter my code editor's internal terminal and save it for git commands.

+## How to Contribute

+I'm still figuring out things and learning on the go, so there arent any rules or guidelines.
+Feel free to clone and manipulate the code for your own use.
+But please contact me before creating a pull request to these repositories.